 Meanwhile pan fry or oven grill the sausages.
 Turn occasionally until all sides are browned evenly and then set aside.

 Heat the oil in a large, non-stick frying pan, add the minced garlic and stir-fry for 2-3 minutes until the garlic has turned slightly golden in colour.

 Add the sliced onion and stir-fry for another 3-5 minutes.

 Drop in the mushrooms and continue to stir-fry gently until the onion is beautifully caramelised.

 Add the bouillon, salt, bay leaf, dark soy sauce and 300ml water – mix well.
 Bring to a simmer, reduce the heat to medium and then cover and cook for 10 minutes.

-In a small bowl mix the cornflour with a tablespoon of warm water and then pour it slowly into the pan.
+In a small bowl mix the cornstarch with a tablespoon of warm water and then pour it slowly into the pan.
 Cook for another couple of minutes, stirring continuously, until the gravy has thickened to your preferred consistency.

 I know it may sound a bit odd adding dark soy sauce to a British dish but for this recipe I use it as an vegan alternative to ingredients like bovril to add that lovely brown colour.

 By this time the potatoes should be tender and nicely cooked.
 Drain the water from the pot and add vegan butter, almond milk, salt and pepper.
 Mash well with a fork or potato masher until smooth.